41 Hibiscus Varieties For Your Garden

 Image courtesy of @plantladylils

-Marianne Charlton is a tropical hibiscus that was hybridized by Schlueter.
-It is a fairly new hibiscus hybrid, as it was introduced in 2011.
-It prefers to grow in warm, humid climates and does best in USDA growing zones 10 and 11.
+Marianne Charlton is a striking tropical hibiscus hybridized by Schlueter and introduced in 2011.
+As a relatively new variety, it’s prized for its unique coloring and elegant form.
+This hibiscus thrives in warm, humid environments and performs best in USDA zones 10 and 11.

 Misty Pink